Guangzhou Baiyun International Airport: Expansion

 In August 2008, the airport's expansion plan was approved by the National Development and Reform Commission.

 It included a third runway, 3,800 m in length and 60 m in width, located 400 m to the east of the existing east runway.
 The centrepiece of the project is a 880,700 sqm Terminal 2.
 Other facilities comprise new indoor and outdoor car parks and a transportation centre with metro and inter-city train services.
 The total cost of the entire project was estimated to be around ¥18.854 billion.
 Construction of the third runway began in 2012 and the runway commenced operation in early 2015.
 The whole project including the new terminal was scheduled to be finished in February 2018, at which time the airport will be able to handle 80 million passengers and 2.5 million tonnes of cargo a year.

 The third phase expansion plan has been approved by the National Development and Reform Commission of China.
-After the expansion, Baiyun Airport will have three terminals, a satellite concourse, five runways and a high-speed railway station.
+After the expansion, Baiyun Airport will have three terminals, a satellite concourse, five runways and a high-speed railway station serving 3 intercity railways.
 The airport will be able to handle 120 million passengers, 3.8 million tons freight and 775,000 aircraft movements a year.
-The whole expansion project is estimated to be finished in 2025.
+The whole expansion project is completed on 30 October 2025, with the fifth runway and Terminal 3.